eser/stack/fp/README.md

 ### pipe(...functionsForComposition)

-passes the output of one function as an input to another function.
+composes multiple functions into a single function. it is done by passing the results of a function as an input to another one. unlike `compose`, it executes the functions from straight order (left to right).

 ```js
 import { pipe } from "$cool/fp/pipe.ts";